flintlib/flint/doc/source/qfb.rst

 Authors:

 * William Hart
-* Håvard Damm-Johnsen
+* Håvard Damm-Johnsen (updated documentation)

 Introduction
 --------------------------------------------------------------------------------

 This module contains functionality for creating, listing and reducing binary quadratic forms.
-A ``qfb`` struct consists of three ``fmpz_t`` s, `a`, `b` and `c`, and basic algorithms for operating on forms are described below.
+A ``qfb`` struct consists of three ``fmpz_t`` s, `a`, `b` and `c`, and basic algorithms for operations such as reduction, composition and enumerating are inplemented and described below.

-Currently, the code only works for definite binary quadratic forms.
+Currently the code only works for definite binary quadratic forms.

 Memory management
 ----------------------------------------------------------------------------------------